HorseshitPhilosophy/Horseshit/_posts/2025-03-04-03-the-perception-of-time.markdown

 ---
 layout: post
 title:  "3.
-The Perception of Time"
+The Perception of Time: How Qualia, Space, and Time Interact"
 date:   2025-03-04 09:00:00 -0700
 categories: jekyll update
 ---